Skip to content

 Common Funnel Mistakes

+All awareness, no conversion.
 Posting constantly on social media without a clear path from “I saw your post” to “I’m a subscriber.”
-Fix this by ensuring every promotional post has a clear CTA and that your link-in-bio is optimized to convert.
+Every promotional post needs a clear CTA, and your link-in-bio needs to be optimized to convert.

+Discounting too aggressively.
 Running permanent 80% off promotions trains your audience to never pay full price.
 Use discounts strategically and time-limited.
-A permanent discount isn’t a promotion — it’s your real price, and it devalues your content.
+A permanent discount isn’t a promotion — it’s your real price.

-Spending all your energy on acquiring new subscribers while existing subscribers churn out is like filling a bucket with a hole in the bottom.
-Fix the retention before scaling the acquisition.
+Ignoring retention.
+Spending all your energy on acquiring new subscribers while existing ones churn is filling a bucket with a hole in the bottom.
+Fix retention before scaling acquisition.

-Building your entire funnel on a single platform (usually TikTok or Instagram) means a single algorithm change or account ban destroys your business.
+One channel dependency.
+Building your entire funnel on a single platform means a single algorithm change or account ban can destroy your business.
 Diversify across at least 3 traffic sources.

+Not tracking data.
 If you don’t know your conversion rates, you can’t improve them.
-If you don’t know which traffic source produces your best subscribers, you’re guessing where to spend your time.
-Start tracking today, even if it’s just a simple spreadsheet.
+Start tracking today — even a simple spreadsheet beats guessing.

+Weak welcome sequence.
 The first 48 hours after subscription are the highest-leverage window for establishing subscriber value and purchasing behavior.
-A generic “thanks for subscribing!” wastes this window.
-Build a real welcome sequence.
+A generic “thanks for subscribing!” wastes this entirely.

 FAQ